 Classics Faculty and Contacts

-Professor of Communication and Media Studies and Interim Chair
+Professor and Chair of Political Science and Interim Chair of Classics

 J. Andrew Foster

 Ph.D., University of Chicago